volarixs - applied AI & ML to finance

 1. What Is Signal Half-Life?

-Consider a prediction signal s_t (e.g. ML-predicted excess return).
-We bucket observations by signal strength.
-For a given bucket b, we define the cumulative forward return over horizon h.
+More formally: take a prediction signal s_t (say, an ML-predicted excess return) and bucket observations by signal strength.
+For a given bucket, track the cumulative forward return over a holding horizon h.

-As we extend h, the incremental edge usually decays.
-The half-life is the horizon at which cumulative return reaches approximately 50% of maximum, or where the marginal information ratio falls below some threshold.
+As you extend h, the incremental edge erodes.
+The half-life is the horizon at which cumulative return reaches roughly 50% of its maximum — equivalently, the point where the marginal information from holding one more day drops below the threshold that makes it worth the risk and cost.

 Signal Decay & Half-Life Explorer